Childcare Vouchers

 Salary sacrifice happens when the employee agrees to give up part of his/her cash pay due under his/her contract of employment in exchange for childcare vouchers to the same value as the cash sacrifice.

-If you make a claim using the salary sacrifice scheme your wage must remain at the
+If you make a claim using the salary sacrifice scheme your wage must remain at the minimum wage or above.
+Ensure you have an employment contract that reflects all the details.

 If the employee receives tax credits then reducing their salary via ’salary sacrifice’ may also lower the amount of tax credits that they can claim.
-You can make a comparison
+You can make a comparison here.

 It will also make a difference on the amount an employee may claim for statutory sick pay and statutory maternity pay.